 The tomato sauce is very simple yet bursting with flavour!
 It’s tangy and sweet, with a bit of heat from the chilli and warmth from the smoked paprika.
 It’s also incredibly quick and easy to make.
 It needs only about 15 minutes to cook, so by the time the peppers are ready to come out of the oven (more on that below) you’ll be ready to assemble the dish.

-I used silken tofu as opposed to the more popular, regular tofu, because I wanted to enjoy this dish over a couple of days and, unlike regular tofu, silken tofu doesn’t get tough and rubbery when left to cool.
-Silken tofu is actually completely fabulous – it’s silky smooth, soft and fluffy, with a melt-in-your- mouth effect, which is just gorgeous in this recipe.
+I used silken tofu as opposed to the more popular, regular tofu as I wanted to enjoy this vegan casserole over a couple of days.
+Unlike regular tofu, silken tofu doesn’t get tough and rubbery when left to cool.
+Silken tofu is actually completely fabulous – it’s silky smooth, soft and fluffy, with a melt-in-your- mouth effect, which is just gorgeous in this easy casserole recipe.
 Silken tofu is a bit like cheese, except it doesn’t melt – it tastes fantastic with the sweet peppers and the rich tomato sauce.

-A word of caution when using silken tofu – it is very delicate and will crumble easily so do not be tempted to press it and take care when cutting it – I used a melon baller (not very expertly:) to create round shapes but you can simply cut it into cubes or large chunks.
+A word of caution when using silken tofu.
+It is very delicate and will crumble easily so do not be tempted to press it and take care when cutting it.
+I used a melon baller to create round shapes but you can simply cut it into cubes or large chunks.

 - 3 pointed red peppers or red bell peppers or sweet mini peppers